email@example.com / +1 (626) 395-8567

 Arunkumar Muthusamy, graduate student, 2014–2016

 In the Wagenaar Lab, Mr. Muthusamy worked on intersegmental signaling of prey-relevant sensory information.
-He is currently finishing up a manuscript on this work and is joining the lab of Elke Buschbeck as a PhD student.
+After complting his Master's, Arun joined the lab of Elke Buschbeck as a PhD student.

 Undergraduate students Daniel ‘Dan’ Hofmann, Adam Stockfish, and Chris Tandoc used quantitative behavioral techniques to study the involvement of several sensory systems in prey localization.